Leadership… Almost everyone has heard that you’re supposed to lead from the front or lead by example.

 Things can and do go wrong.
-However, the end result for these trusted individuals is the ability start leading the way and is also how leaders multiply themselves.
+However, the end result for these trusted individuals is the ability to start leading the way and it is also how leaders multiply themselves.

 Charismatic & Entrepreneurial Leadership

 Here is another great leadership mantra.
-Get a charismatic entrepreneurial leader to get things going and keep them running smooth.
+Get a charismatic, entrepreneurial leader to get things going and keep them running smoothly.

 The first danger here to me is that such attempts, more often than not, fail in real-life business.

-Just because someone is a charismatic entrepreneurial type of leader, or even that they had success elsewhere, does not guaranty success in the here and now.
+Just because someone is a charismatic, entrepreneurial type of leader, or even that they had success elsewhere, does not guarantee success in the here and now.

-How often at the medium to large cap level do we see such leaders take on new challenges, with new organizations, only to make things worse?
+How often at the medium to the large-cap level do we see such leaders take on new challenges with new organizations, only to make things worse?